 Consistent with current practices, the requirements in Section One - Introduction, Section Two - Ministry Business Practice Requirements, and Section Three - Child Care Funding Approach apply to this investment.
-CMSMs and DSSABs may use this allocation for expense categories (listed below) per the eligibility requirements listed in this guideline, with a priority on fee subsidies and general operating.
-As this is an enveloped allocation, funds cannot be transferred out of the expansion plan funding for use on other priorities.
-Below is a list of eligible expenses related to expansion plan funding.
+CMSMs and DSSABs may use this allocation for expense categories (listed below) per the eligibility requirements listed in this guideline Below is a list of eligible expenses related to expansion plan funding.
 Please refer to sections 4 and 5 of this guideline for further details.

 - Fee subsidy (including Ontario Works)

+- Camps and "Children's Recreation Programs"

 - General operating

+- Pay Equity Memorandum of Settlement

 - Special needs resourcing

 - Capacity building

 - Transformation

 - Repairs and maintenance

 - Play-based material and equipment

 - Administration

-CMSMs and DSSABs have flexibility to spend the expansion plan allocation on any of these expense categories, except in situations where the expense category has limited flexibility to address specific purposes (e.g. capacity building).
+CMSMs and DSSABs have flexibility to spend the expansion plan allocation on any of these expense categories.
 Additional details on child care funding financial flexibility are provided in Section 3: Child Care Funding Approach - Financial Flexibility.

-Any funding not spent on the prescribed expenditures or in accordance with the priorities of this funding outlined above will be recovered by the ministry.
+Any funding not spent on the prescribed expenditures will be recovered by the ministry.

-CMSMs and DSSABs are required to report expansion plan expenditures and service data in their Interim Report and Financial Statements by age group in their region indicated below.
+Beginning in 2021, CMSMs and DSSABs are no longer required to report expansion plan expenditures and service data separately in their Interim Report and Financial Statements.